Movable type: Ceramic movable type

 After his death, ceramic movable type may have spread to the Tangut kingdom of Western Xia, where a Buddhist text known as the Vimalakirti Nirdesa Sutra was found in modern Wuwei, Gansu, dating to the reign of Emperor Renzong of Western Xia (r.
 1125-1193).
 The text features traits that have been identified as hallmarks of ceramic movable type such as the hollowness of the character strokes and deformed and broken strokes.
 The ceramic movable-type also passed onto Bi Sheng's descendants.
 The next mention of movable type occurred in 1193 when a Southern Song chief counselor, Zhou Bida (周必大), attributed the movable-type method of printing to Shen Kuo.
 However Shen Kuo did not invent the movable type but credited it to Bi Sheng in his Dream Pool Essays.
-Zhou used ceramic type to print print the Yutang Zaji (Notes of the Jade Hall) in 1193.
+Zhou used ceramic type to print the Yutang Zaji (Notes of the Jade Hall) in 1193.
 Further evidence of the spread of movable type appears in the Binglü Xiansheng Wenji (Collected Works of Master Palm) by Deng Su (1091-1132), which references the use of metal frames in movable type printing to print poems.
-The ceramic movable type was mentioned by Kublai Khan's councilor Yao Shu, who convinced his pupil Yang Gu to print language primers using this method.
+The ceramic movable type was mentioned by Kublai Khan's councilor Yao Shu (1203–1280), who convinced his pupil Yang Gu to print language primers using this method.

 The claim that Bi Sheng's ceramic types were "fragile" and "not practical for large-scale printing" and "short lived" were refuted by later experiments.
 Bao Shicheng (1775–1885) wrote that fired clay moveable type was "as hard and tough as horn"; experiments show that clay type, after being fired in a kiln, becomes hard and difficult to break, such that it remains intact after being dropped from a height of two metres onto a marble floor.
 The length of ceramic movable types in China was 1 to 2 centimetres, not 2 mm, thus hard as horn.
 But similar to metal type, ceramic type did not hold the water-based Chinese calligraphic ink well, and had an added disadvantage of uneven matching of the type which could sometimes result from the uneven changes in size of the type during the firing process.